actions/labeler/README.md

 Pull request labeler triages PRs based on the paths that are modified in the PR.

-Note that only pull requests being opened from the same repository can be labeled.
-This action will not currently work for pull requests from forks -- like is common in open source projects -- because the token for forked pull request workflows does not have write permissions.

 ## Usage

 ### Create `.github/labeler.yml`